algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 1.1 Project overview

-The goal of this project is to create our own virtual processor.
-Our processor should be able to read assembly instructions using our own dialect.
+This project has been requested by the school ALGOSUP.
+The goal of said project is to create a virtual CPU and an interpreter of our own assembly language.

+### 1.2 Prior knowledge

+This document is using multiple technical terms and principle related to computer science.
+Thus this document is mainly written for:
+- Software engineers,
+- Current project collaborator,
+- Reviewer possessing prior knowledge.

+Additionally, before reading this document, please be aware that the ALGORISK assembly is expleined in the <a href="./functional_specifications.md">functional specifications</a>.
+We recommend reviewing that document first for a comprehensive understanding of the ALGORISK assembly.

 ## 2. File architecture